-B. Background Information
+Background Information:

-a.
-More than 6 million Americans 65 years of age and older are currently living with Alzheimer's disease.
-It is estimated that 2.2 million or more patients are afflicted with mild Alzheimer's dementia, and an additional 2.4 million are living with mild cognitive impairment (MCI) due to Alzheimer's disease.
+More than 6.5 million Americans 65 years of age and older are currently living with Alzheimer's dementia.
+About 5 million individuals 65 years of age and older may have mild cognitive impairment (MCI) due to Alzheimer's disease.
 MCI can be the first cognitive expression of Alzheimer's disease, presenting as memory loss and confusion that does not interfere with activities of daily living; however, it may also be secondary to other conditions.
-Approximately 32% of patients with MCI due to Alzheimer's disease progress to dementia within 5 years, at which point the symptoms of Alzheimer's disease will have gradually led to behavior and personality changes, a decline in cognitive abilities that interfere with a person's ability to carry out daily activities, and eventually more severe loss of mental function and problems recognizing family and friends.
+It is estimated that 10-15% of individuals with MCI go on to develop dementia each year.
+Within 5 years, approximately 32% of patients with MCI due to Alzheimer's disease progress to dementia, at which point the symptoms of Alzheimer's disease will have gradually led to behavior and personality changes, a decline in cognitive abilities that interfere with a person's ability to carry out daily activities, and eventually more severe loss of mental function and problems recognizing family and friends.
 Alzheimer's disease cannot be stopped, delayed, or prevented and is a growing health crisis worldwide, affecting patients with the disease and their families.
-Morethan 14 million people are expected to have Alzheimer's disease by 2050 due to the aging population.
+More than 12.7 million people are expected to have Alzheimer's dementia by 2050 due to the aging population.